 Sara has researched inequalities in health in later life, pensions, caring, clinical decision-making for older people with coronary heart disease or depression, older men living alone, food in later life, and sleep and ageing.
-She currently supervises eight doctoral students researching issues related to ageing.
+She currently supervises one doctoral student researching recovery from injury and ageing.
 Sara is internationally known for her work on ageing and gender, and is frequently invited to give international keynotes.
 She was president of the International Sociological Association, Research Committee 11 on Sociology of Aging (2006-2010).

 Dr Kate Davidson

 My continued interest in gender differences in the experience of widowhood in later life and my latter day interest in masculinity and older men arising from my research within CRAG, has followed me into retirement.
 I have been invited to examine PhDs, edit a special issue for the Journal of Aging Studies, write chapters, speak at meetings and review journal articles.
 The affiliation with CRAG, has been an important factor in these requests.